DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 Our events are a great way to meet teachers and other experts to talk about any concerns or questions you have about becoming a teacher.

-### Online question and answer sessions

-There are online, text-based sessions where you can ask a panel of specialists the questions that matter to you.
-These sessions, run by DfE, cover a range of different topics so you can post specific questions and receive advice tailored to your particular circumstances.

-### Training provider events

-You could also attend a training provider event, either online or in person, and hear directly from teacher training providers about the courses they offer and how to apply.

 ### Get Into Teaching events

 Get Into Teaching events are run by the Department for Education (DfE) and are free to attend.
 You'll be able to: